Balwant223/PIzza/README.md

 How to RUN this PROJECT-:
 1. First thing first install Python.
 2. Install pip (Read the documentation(https://pip.pypa.io/en/stable/installing/) if you don't know how to).
-3. Then install all the dependencies from requirement.txt
+3. Then install all dependencies by running 'pip install -r requirements.txt'.
 4. Create a Postgres Database with user and password.
 5. Replace Database details with your details in Database section settings.py of Pizza directory.
 6. Run 'python manage.py makemigrations'.